 I have done some fantastic scuba diving from Hermanus, you will find dive operators in the New Harbor, check out some more awesome scuba diving in Cape Town!

-Kleinmond is just a short drive away and the massive dunes here is great for sandboarding, almost like snowboarding!
+Kleinmond is just a short drive away and the massive dunes here are great for sandboarding, almost like snowboarding!
 We went on a sandboarding excursion from Hermanus including gear.

 Sea kayaking is an amazing thing to do Hermanus, in whale season spotting these amazing creatures while paddling along the coast is possible.